ishak728/Countries/README.md

 # Countries

-I developed this application with kotlin language.<br> If you want to save the data, you can use the shared preference.
-I used this to save time. if time is greater than 10 I will get data from "room database".
-Otherwise I will get it using api
+I developed this application with kotlin language.<br> The aim is to learn about countries.
+For example, you can learn the country's flag, currency, region, capital and language through this application.

 ## Major technologies